In Exercises 5–20, conduct the hypothesis test and provide the te... | Channels for Pearson+

 P-value

 The P-value is a measure that helps determine the strength of the evidence against the null hypothesis in hypothesis testing.
-It represents the probability of observing the test results, or something more extreme, assuming that the null hypothesis is true.
-A smaller P-value indicates stronger evidence against H0, and if it is less than the predetermined significance level (e.g., 0.05), the null hypothesis is rejected, suggesting that the observed data is unlikely under the null hypothesis.
+It represents the probability of obtaining a test statistic as extreme as, or more extreme than, the observed value, assuming that the null hypothesis is true.
+A smaller P-value indicates stronger evidence against H0, and if it is less than the significance level (e.g., 0.05), the null hypothesis is rejected.

 Recommended video: